Nirvisha82/Reddit-clone/README.md

-# Reddit-like Engine and Simulator in Go
+# Reddit-like Engine with REST Architecture in Go

-This project implements a simplified Reddit-like engine and simulator using Go and the _Proto Actor_ framework.
-The system simulates user activities, subreddit interactions, and content creation in a concurrent and distributed manner.
-The simulator uses a Zipf distribution to model the popularity of subreddits, which helps create a more realistic simulation of user behavior and content distribution.
+This project implements a simplified Reddit-like engine and REST APIs using Go and the _Proto Actor_ framework.
+The API routes
+## Demo
+The high-level overview and demo can be found on this link : [Demo Video](https://youtu.be/-IOdgxn6tCQ)

 ## Overview

-The project consists of five main components:
+The project consists of six main components:

 1. `main.go`:The entry point of the system.
 2. `messages.go`: Defines the message structures used for communication between actors.
 3. `models.go`: Contains the data models for users, subreddits, posts, and comments.
 4. `engine.go`: Implements the core logic of the Reddit-like system.
-5. `simulator.go`: Simulates user actions and interactions with the engine.
+5. `client.go`: Contains the REST API requestS handler functions.

 ## Implemented Features
 1. Register User.